RamonRemo/AnimatedRatingBar/README.md

 ## Features

- - Change between 5 types of animation(bounce, shake, bounceDiagonally, rotate and none)
+ - Change between 5 types of animation(bounce, shake, bounceDiagonally, rotate and none).
- - Change the intensity of the animations
+ - Change the intensity of the animations.
- - Use any widget as rating indicator
+ - Use any widget as rating indicator.
+ - Rating 1 to 5.

 ## Usage